ihavethatonvinyl/blog/content/essays/how-a-high-school-radio-station-became-chicagoland’s-first-fm-rock-revolution.md

 “(WRHS) served a real purpose.
 It gave the non-jocks, those non-athletes ones, something to feel good about,” Zahn remembered.
 “When you look back at what we did, we didn’t realize it then, but we do now.”

 *Eric Jay Toll is a business journalist and travel writer-photographer who once was spinning disks on WRHS from his freshman year in high school several eons ago.
 In the years since Rich East, he wrote news for CBS Radio/Chicago and worked in broadcast advertising sales and for an ad agency before spending decades as a city planner.
 The Great Recession gave him the opportunity to become a writer.
 More than 2,000 articles appear under his byline and four awards hang on the wall.
 Eric’s work has appeared in USA Today, MSN, Chicago Tribune, Houston Chronicle, National Parks Traveler, She Buys Travel and other publications.
 He lives in Phoenix, Arizona, and travels a lot.
 On Facebook, he is[ https://Facebook.com/EricJayToll](https://facebook.com/EricJayToll) and @EricJayToll on Instagram.*

+> *I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*. *Tips go toward paying writers, an editor and for site maintenance*